exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 #### Debug info

-DependsOn produce 3 type of debug notifications type:
+DependsOn produce 3 types of debug notifications:

-- Critical errors: DependsOn will throw Error on configuration mismatch (like unknown action name, illegal custom accessor registration, etc)
+- Critical errors: DependsOn will throw an Error on configuration mismatch (like unknown action name, illegal custom accessor registration, etc)
 - Error messages: not blocking runtime messages (query evaluation errors, unreachable references, etc)
 - Warn messages: potentially unexpected results warning

-A couple of useful APIs could be used in runtime to check the current DependsOnState.
-The next expressions can be evaluated in the browser console:
+A couple of useful APIs can be used in runtime to check the current DependsOnState.
+The following expressions can be evaluated in the browser console:

 - `Granite.DependsOnPlugin.ActionRegistry.registeredActionNames` - to get the list of known action names
 - `Granite.DependsOnPlugin.ElementReferenceRegistry.refs` - to get the list of registered element references